-Second, is knowing how to effectively get the C&P examiner to see things your way.
+Second, knows how to effectively get the C&P examiner to see things your way.
 The first part is the easiest.
 Read the CFR for your specific disabilities, and you will quickly be able to determine what rating you should qualify for.
 The second is a little trickier because this entails being effective at persuasion.

 Remember, many of these C&P examiners have been at this for years.
-They’ve become numb to the grind and then you’re just another number.
+They’ve become numb to the grind, and then you’re just another number.
 So let’s talk about some ways you can flip the script and get them paying attention to you.

-The C&P exam
+The C&P Exam

-First of all, don’t do what most Vets do and show up to your C&P with a chip on your shoulder and take out all your frustrations with the VA and being underrated on the C&P examiner.
+First, don’t do what most Vets do and show up to your C&P with a chip on your shoulder and take out all your frustrations with the VA and being underrated on the C&P examiner.
 This is one of the main reasons they become so calloused.

-C&P examiners are beaten up over and over again by angry Vets who are frustrated with the horrible system and getting nowhere on their claims.
+C&P examiners are beaten up over and over again by angry vets who are frustrated with the horrible system and getting nowhere on their claims.
 Though it may be understandable, it is human nature to shut down too, and not want to, help anyone who is being rude, aggressive, or mean to you.

 Secondly, don’t be overly dramatic or over the top with how you present yourself and your symptoms.
 Again, they do this every single day and are good at sniffing insincerity out and will call your bluff again and again.

 If you want the C&P examiner to see you differently, be different.
 Know the CFR and know what you should be rated.
 Then go right ahead and address the elephant in the room.
 Speak directly to the person doing your C&P exam and let them know exactly how you feel.
-If you’re feeling anxious, if you’re feeling worried that they’re going to look at you like just another number, or worried they’re going to think your BSing your claim, tell them!
+If you’re feeling anxious, if you’re feeling worried that they’re going to look at you like just another number, or worried they’re going to think your exaggerating your claim, tell them!

 Break the Barrier

 When you’re first starting, the exam is a great time to break the barrier.
 Try letting them know exactly how you feel and exactly what your concerns are.
-Let them know you know you’re underrated and why you’re underrated.
+Let them know you’re underrated and why you’re underrated.
 Let them know you understand their job is to do due diligence and that you can appreciate that, but you want to be sure that you’re given a fair shot.

 Let them know how important this is to you, but also don’t make this about the money.
 Your financial situation is not a reason for them to rate you higher.
 How your disability is impacting your ability to make money may be.
 However, your financial situation is not a part of the rating criteria for a disability, and they cannot rate you higher simply because you may be struggling financially.

 Remember, most people, if given the opportunity to, want to help.
 It’s human nature.
-Help the C&P examiner help you by being well informed and respectful in the way you communicate.
+Help the C&P examiner help you by being well-informed and respectful in the way you communicate.
 Turn them into your ally by getting them on your side.